cong-yang/MoireDet/README.md

 # MoireDet

-Dear all, the datasets are download available now.
-The moiredet source codes will be uploaded by the mid of February.
+Dear all, most datasets are download available now.
+We are looking for a permanent online disc, the moiredet source codes and synthetic data (very big) will be uploaded by the end of February.